charlesrosenbauer/Bzo-Compiler/README.md

 General Array modifier.
 Used to denote an array type without specifying size

 @
-Reference Modifier
+Namespace separator

-~
+~...
-Mutability Modifier
+Mutability Modifier; when added to the beginning of an identifier, the associated variable is treated as a Unique / Mutable variable.

 _
 Wildcard.
-Used for pattern matching, as it is in many other languages.
+Used for discarding a value in pattern matching, as it is in many other languages.

 $...
 Denote Builtin; this character is only available for use in identifiers for types and functions